arcanemachine/phoenix-quiz-game/support/deployment/README.md

 After running the `systemd-container-service-file-generate` script:

 - The output will be sent here:
-  - '~/.confir/systemd/user/phoenix-todo-list.service'
+  - '~/.confir/systemd/user/phoenix-quiz-game.service'
 - Before you can manage the systemd service, you will need to reload the systemd daemons:
   - systemctl --user daemon-reload
 - To enable this service:
-  - systemctl --user enable phoenix-todo-list.service
+  - systemctl --user enable phoenix-quiz-game.service
 - To start this service:
-  - systemctl --user start phoenix-todo-list.service
+  - systemctl --user start phoenix-quiz-game.service
 - In order to start this service on boot, you must enabling lingering for this user:
   - sudo loginctl enable-linger $USER
 - If you are having issues with the service, you can examine the logs:
-  - journalctl --user -xe --unit phoenix-todo-list
+  - journalctl --user -xe --unit phoenix-quiz-game

 ## Configuring the Email Provider